Shopify announces new partner and developer tools, plus an AI-powered fulfillment network

 Shopify today announced a slew of enhancements to its direct-to-consumer platform for brands.
 The company announced a new Shopify Plus for enterprise, unveiled its next-generation Point of Sale (POS) software, and added more language, payment, and store capabilities.
 The company also gave developers a handful of new tools.
 But the biggest news was arguably the AI-powered Shopify Fulfillment Network.

 The announcements were made at Shopify Unite 2019, the company’s fourth installment of its annual partner and developer conference.
 Unite is hosting over 1,300 attendees from 50 countries this year.
 The company also reiterated last month’s figures: Over 820,000 merchants on the platform and over 2,700 apps in the app store.
-We talked to Shopify chief product officer Craig Miller ahead of the event to get some more color on the news.
+COO Harley Finkelstein did reveal one new stat: Shopify’s partner company hit $1.2 billion in 2018, up from $800 million in 2017.
+We talked to Shopify chief product officer Craig Miller ahead of the event to get some more color on all the news.

 Shopify Fulfillment Network

-The Shopify Fulfillment Network is available today in early access.
+The Shopify Fulfillment Network is available today in early access with two-day shipping.
 If you are a “qualifying” U.S. merchant, you can apply to use Shopify’s fulfillment centers.
 That begs the question: What makes a qualifying merchant?

 “We assess merchants on a case by case basis depending on their product types and fulfillment needs,” Miller told VentureBeat.
 “The goal is to offer Shopify Fulfillment Network to Shopify merchants of all sizes.
 At launch, we’ll be offering our services primarily to small and medium sized businesses who are currently using a third-party logistics provider that are unable to fully meet their needs, in addition to merchants who have outgrown their existing fulfillment processes.”